A new breed of robo-retirement startups have positioned themselves to take on incumbents and the $27.3T of assets held in retirement accounts.

 Also pictured are Human Interest and Vault.
 Though these companies manage less money, Human Interest is still keeping up with Guideline and Forusall in the race for client accounts.
 Portland-based Vault, a 401(k) provider for SMBs, was acquired by micro-investing startup Acorns in Q4’17.
 The firm has grown assets to $1.1M across 507 client accounts.

-While AUM is modest compared to top robo-advisors like Betterment (which leads with $11.8B in AUM) and Wealthfront ($10B in AUM; both as of January 2018), they’ve been building their market for a decade and faced little competition from incumbents in their early years.
+While AUM is modest compared to top robo-advisors like Betterment (which leads with $11.8B in AUM) and Wealthfront ($10B in AUM; both as of January 2018), both of which have 401(k) services, they’ve been building their market for a decade and faced little competition from incumbents in their early years.

-Similarly, robo-retirement startups were able to grow largely unchallenged by incumbents in the early days.
+Similarly, this cohort of robo-retirement startups were able to grow largely unchallenged by incumbents in the early days.
 To stay ahead of challengers in 2018, these startups will need to focus on customer acquisition and scaling.

 these are the investors placing robo-retirement bets